coyot1904/keleya-pregnancy-app/README.md

   - `index.js`: Entry point of your application as per React-Native standards.

-## Setup environments

-There is a file under .env than you will find all const used into app

 ## Styleguide

 For coding styling, we decided to go with ESLint and [React Native community's styleguide](https://github.com/facebook/react-native/tree/master/packages/eslint-config-react-native-community#readme).